The types

 How it's spotted

-More than 20% of signal commits land between 5am and 9am, with an early peak or a very strong morning lean.Score
+A clear share of signal commits lands between 5am and 9am, with an early peak or a very strong morning lean.Score

 Higher with more pre-9am commits.
 The more morning-weighted the graph is, the sharper the shot.Lunch Bandit